Dr. Wei Xu believes that the foundation for managing a patient’s pain or functional deficit is conducting an extremely thorough assessment.

 “I believe in a multidisciplinary approach for patient’s treatment and functional restoration.
 When we treat a patient with pain we provide a thorough evaluation first and then provide a comprehensive treatment plan.
 This plan may include therapy, a home exercise program, ultrasound guided interventional procedures, botox injections or nerve blocks if spasticity is involved, and non-narcotic medications when necessary.
 Most patients have a pain condition that is treatable without utilizing narcotic medications.”
 Dr. Xu tries to seek a balanced plan for chronic pain conditions, including psychological support when indicated.
 He explained, “Chronic pain is a condition that needs to be dealt with through a variety of methods.”

-He shared, “For common lower back pain we would develop a protocol with a focus on strengthening the core muscles as well as stretching exercises to maintain flexibility.
+“For common lower back pain we would develop a protocol with a focus on strengthening the core muscles as well as stretching exercises to maintain flexibility.
 We may also incorporate a home exercise program, depending on the needs of the patient.”

 Physiatrists see patients for many conditions as well as for pain and chronic pain.